About the indicator

 Comparison to provincial objectives

-- Alberta’s Ambient Air Quality Objectives (AAAQOs) provide maximum acceptable thresholds for over 30 airborne compounds to protect human and ecosystem health.
-All industrial facilities must be designed and operated to ensure ambient air quality remains below these thresholds.
-When air quality exceeds an AAAQO, the Alberta government assesses the cause and determines whether corrective action is required.
+- Alberta's Ambient Air Quality Objectives provide thresholds for over 30 airborne compounds to protect human and ecosystem health.
+The AAAQOs are used in the design of industrial facilities and to establish emissions requirements.
+The Alberta government tracks AAAQO exceedances and assesses the need for management action.

-- Figure 2a shows that between 2000 and 2021, annual average concentrations of SO2 were well below the annual AAAQO throughout the entire province.
+- Figure 2a shows that between 2000 and 2023, annual average concentrations of SO2 were well below the annual AAAQO throughout Alberta.
 The annual AAAQO of 8.0 parts per billion (ppb) for SO2 is based on the protection of ecosystems.

 Figure 4.
 Upper range of hourly data for SO2 at select stations in the Lower Athabasca Region from 2016 to 2021.